b97jre/RNAseqcourse/source/smallRNA-lab.rst

 This includes:
- A)	6 fastq files with the raw reads from the small RNA sequencing (in the subdirectory fastq)
+- 6 fastq files with the raw reads from the small RNA sequencing (in the subdirectory fastq)

- B)	A fasta file with the sequence of all microRNA loci and a gff file with the coordinates of all microRNA loci in the Drosophila genome (in in the subdirectory mirbase).
+- A fasta file with the sequence of all microRNA loci and a gff file with the coordinates of all microRNA loci in the Drosophila genome (in in the subdirectory mirbase).

- C)	A script ,"sam2expTable.pl" (in the subdirectory scripts), to count the reads mapping to each microRNA.
+- A script ,"sam2expTable.pl" (in the subdirectory scripts), to count the reads mapping to each microRNA.

- D)	Precomputed bam files with the sequencing data mapped to the entire Drosophila genome, which can be used for browsing in IGV (the are in the subdirectory  mapped_to_genome).
+- Precomputed bam files with the sequencing data mapped to the entire Drosophila genome, which can be used for browsing in IGV (the are in the subdirectory  mapped_to_genome).

 Copy these files in the directory you will use for this exercise.
 On UPPMAX you can use the following command ::